MeechYourGoals/vibe-right-now/README.md

 Some Supabase Edge Functions in this repo use Deepgram for text-to-speech.
 These functions expect a `DEEPGRAM_API_KEY` environment variable to be available.

 Make sure **not** to commit your API key to the repository.
 Add the key to a `.env` file for local development or provide it in your deployment dashboard when you deploy the functions.

+## Additional API keys

+Other Supabase functions and the front-end require extra keys.
+Create a `.env` file (or `.env.local` inside each function directory) and set these variables locally:

+- `GEMINI_API_KEY` – used by the image generation and review sentiment functions
+- `OPENROUTER_API_KEY` – used by the `openai-chat` function
+- `GOOGLE_MAPS_API_KEY` – used by the map components and city detection logic

+These values should also be configured in your deployment environment.